wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-To link your User and Alert entities together, we're going to create a new Entity called `UserAlert`, so similar to the previous two instructions to create an entity follow the instructions below:
+To link your User and Alert entities together, you need to create a new Entity called `UserAlert`.
+Follow the instructions below:

 ```bash
 php bin/console make:entity